menghaoyu2002/gogogoscraper/README.md

 # gogogoscraper
-scraper api for gogoanime, written in go.
+scraper for gogoanime, written in go.

-GoGoGoGoGoGoGoGoGo and never stop Going.
+Go Go Go and never stop Going.

 It's like a match made in heaven.